 However, more specifically, it is a legal proceeding for people who have outstanding debts that they can not pay.
 It can allow you to get a fresh start, but it does come with costs.

-The two bankruptcy options individual debtors should know about are chapter seven and chapter 13.
+The two bankruptcy options individual debtors should know about are chapter 7 and chapter 13.

 Chapter seven debt relief